La Plaza Theatre

 In 1989, the theatre was sold.
 The new owners transformed what’s known today as The Opera House into a modern live entertainment venue while keeping the theatre’s original architecture.
 That included preserving the beautiful 35 ft proscenium arch that frames the stage, plus the back of the balcony has two of the old projectors on display.
 The Opera House features 12,000 sq ft of event space, a 900 sq ft stage, the main lobby, 4 bars, a coat check and incredible views from the balcony.

-A few of the impressive acts that have performed at the historic venue include The Tragically Hip, Radiohead, Rick Astley, Metallica, Maroon 5, Black Eyed Peas, Cyndi Lauper and Nirvana.
+Some impressive acts that have performed at the historic venue include The Tragically Hip, Radiohead, Rick Astley, Metallica, Maroon 5, Black Eyed Peas, Cyndi Lauper and Nirvana.
 Along with hosting concerts, the intimate venue can also be booked for weddings, theatre performances, comedy shows, film shoots and more.

 In 1984, the building received heritage status from the City of Toronto.